dhrubojoutidas/git_workshop4_prac/README.md

  - git show [SHA]     show any object in Git in human-readable format
  - git log [-n count] List commit history of current branch. -n count limits list to last n commits.
  - git log --oneline --graph --decorate An overview with reference labels and history graph.
 One commit per line.
  - git log ref..
-List commits that are present on the current branch and not merged into ref.
-A ref can be a branch name or a tag name
+List commits that present on  current branch & not merged into ref.
+A ref can be a branch name or a tag
  - git reflog List operations (e.g. checkouts or commits) made on local repository

  -
  -  git stash   Put current changes in your working directory into stash for later use.